-As well as comparing each help desk tool, we recommend comparing the vendors too.
+As well as comparing help desk tools, it’s essential to compare vendors as well.
 This helps to understand the experience a vendor has in the Help Desk Software market.
 As well as ensure KPIs are aligned with the services they provide.

 Although a product may be simple to use, staff will still require some basic training.
 This could be webinar tutorials or even in-person lessons.
 It’s important to look at the support that each vendor offers, too.
 This could be either 24/7 live chat support or video tutorials.
-Not only will this help with short term issues, but it also indicates how quickly a vendor will resolve future problems.
+This will help with short term issues.
+As well as indicating how quickly a vendor can resolve future problems.

 Helpdesk software can be incorporated into various types of industries and markets.
 So, it’s worth understanding how well they a vendor knows the industry.
-Question each vendor about their previous customers and how they have handled problems that can also relate to your business.
+Question each vendor about their previous customers.